icmpnorequest/Attribute-Inference-Attack-Paper-Reading/README.md

 1. [16 USENIX] Gong, Neil Zhenqiang, and Bin Liu.
 "You are who you know and how you behave: Attribute inference attacks via users' social friends and behaviors." *25th {USENIX} Security Symposium ({USENIX} Security 16)*.
 2016.
 2. [17 WWW] Jia, Jinyuan, et al. "AttriInfer: Inferring user attributes in online social networks using markov random fields." *Proceedings of the 26th International Conference on World Wide Web*.
 International World Wide Web Conferences Steering Committee, 2017.
 3. [18 ACM TOPS] Gong, Neil Zhenqiang, and Bin Liu.
 "Attribute inference attacks in online social networks." *ACM Transactions on Privacy and Security (TOPS)* 21.1 (2018): 3.
 4. [18 CCS] Ganju, Karan, et al. "Property inference attacks on fully connected neural networks using permutation invariant representations." *Proceedings of the 2018 ACM SIGSAC Conference on Computer and Communications Security*.
 ACM, 2018.
+5. [15 IJSN Attribute Infenrence Attack] Hacking Smart Machines with Smarter Ones How to Extract Meaningful Data from Machine Learning Classifiers